 How can you use this chili?

-Historically, rooster spur peppers have a heritage of being the name-sake pepper behind rooster spur sausage.
-This is a sausage known in parts of the Southern United States made by the Ainsworth family in Mississippi (also the first growers of the rooster spur pepper).
-This isn’t an easy to discover dish, so don’t go searching for it at your local grocer.
-It gained some national notoriety in the late 1970s when then President Jimmy Carter, who was given some rooster spur sausage by his Attorney General Griffen Bell, sought more out (without a lot of success).
+Rooster spur peppers have a long history of being the namesake pepper behind rooster spur sausage.
+This is a sausage known in parts of the Southern United States made by the Ainsworth family in Mississippi (also the first growers of the rooster spur.)
+This isn’t an easy-to-discover ingredient, so don’t search for it at your local grocer.
+It gained some national notoriety in the late 1970s when then-President Jimmy Carter, who was given some rooster spur sausage by his Attorney General Griffen Bell, sought more out (without a lot of success.)
 The sausage’s (and the pepper’s) elusiveness became a national story.

-Think of using rooster spur peppers in similar fashion to Thai peppers.
-Their thin walls make these chilies perfect for drying for use in homemade chili pepper flakes and powders.
-Or chop them up fresh for use in salads, Asian dishes, and breakfast foods (they are delicious in eggs as well as sausage).
-And no surprise – Cajun food and rooster spur peppers work very well together, too.
+Otherwise, think of using rooster spur peppers similar to Thai chilies.
+Their thin walls make these chilies perfect for drying and crushing in homemade chili pepper flakes and powders.
+Or chop them up fresh for use in salads, Asian dishes, and breakfast foods (they are delicious in eggs as well as sausage.)
+And, no surprise – Cajun food and rooster spurs work very well together, too.
 Try them instead of cayenne or tabasco peppers.
-There’s more heat here than most are comfortable with, so use sparingly.
+There’s more heat here than most are comfortable with, so use them sparingly.

 Where can you buy rooster spur peppers?

-These are not easy chilies got source.
+These are not easy chilies to find fresh.
 Your best option is to consider their use as an ornamental pepper and grow them yourself.
 Rooster spur pepper seeds are available online.
-These chilies work just as well in containers as they do in gardens, so no matter your space you can experience this pepper, both its flavor and its beauty, yourself.
+These chilies work just as well in containers as they do in gardens, so no matter your space, you can experience this pepper, both its flavor and its beauty, yourself.